Richard J. Blackwell

-Richard Joseph Blackwell (July 31, 1929 - October 10, 2021) was an American philosopher and professor emeritus of philosophy at Saint Louis University, where he held the Danforth Chair in the Humanities.
-His research has been on the interactions between modern science and philosophy.
+Richard Joseph Blackwell (July 31, 1929 – October 10, 2021) was an American philosopher and professor emeritus of philosophy at Saint Louis University, where he held the Danforth Chair in the Humanities.

+His research focused on the interactions between modern science and philosophy.

-His PhD thesis (1954) was on Aristotle, under the supervision of Leonard Eslick.
+His PhD thesis (1954) was on Aristotle under the supervision of Leonard J. Eslick.

 In 1999, the journal The Modern Schoolman published an issue in his honor.